 Instead of saying, 'JW.ORG requires loyalty', they say 'Jehovah requires loyalty'.
 They are speaking for God even though they admit having no divine inspiration and mistakes are possible.

 When Jehovah's Witnesses 'obey Jehovah' they are obeying the Governing Body of Jehovah's Witnesses (8-12 men+-).

-Jehovah's Witnesses 'run ahead of Jehovah' every time they obey JW.ORG.
+Jehovah's Witnesses 'run ahead of Jehovah' every time they obey Watchtower.
 Instead of praying to God and waiting for Holy Spirit to answer them, they pray to God and run to a Watchtower publication that quickly gives them the 'correct' answer.
-The problem is that sometimes God's plan for us is not the same as what JW.ORG currently teaches.
-What JW.ORG says is 'the truth' today, might not be the truth tomorrow.
+The problem is that sometimes God's plan for us is not the same as what the organization currently teaches.
+What the organization says is 'the truth' today, might not be the truth tomorrow.

 'Peter and the other apostles replied: "We must obey God rather than human beings!'
 Acts 5:29